What is it?

 It shows orange bars as it charges and takes up to 3 hours for a full charge.
 This gives 4 hours of power which is very good, lasting around 4 weeks of daily use.
 Although this will reduce as it ages, the battery has no charging cycle limits or a finite number of pulses.
 It’ll last a long time with periodic charging.

 What does it feel like?

-It’s true as NIRA skincare claim.
+It’s true as NIRA claims.
 There’s no pain with the laser.

 Our tester started on level four and after just a few sessions, tried the highest level five without any discomfort.
 Each pulse feels like a quick, hot sensation between the ‘bu-beeps’.